qbcubed3/CS-260-startup/conflictTest.md

 #editing test
-this is a conflict test
+this is a conflict test change